Visiting Budapest in December

 Underground Metro

-Budapest has Continental, Europe’s first, underground line, built in the late 19th century, and commonly known as Kisföldalatti in Hungary, connecting the downtown with the Városliget City Park.
-The underground has a station right in front of the Gerbeaud Coffee House.
+Budapest has Continental, Europe’s first underground line, built in the late 19th century and commonly known as Kisföldalatti in Hungary.
+The line connects the downtown with the Városliget City Park and has a station right in front of the Gerbeaud Coffee House.

-Originally they wanted a tram line but this is an area where the rich lived so objections were made and someone had the great idea to do the underground which opened in 1896, on the 1000-year anniversary of the first tribes.
+Originally, they wanted a tram line, but this was an area where the rich lived, so objections were made.
+Someone had the great idea to build an underground railroad, which opened in 1896, on the 1000-year anniversary of the first tribes.

-More about the underground in our next post where we pay a visit to the Széchenyi Thermal Bath.
+More about the underground in our next post, where we visit the Széchenyi Thermal Bath.

 A couple arrives to the city at the Földalatti Metro Station